QikVI

 Express Entry System

-Canada’s primary economic migration program is the Express Entry system, which is divided into three programs based on skills and experience.
+Canada’s primary economic migration program is the Express Entry system.
+It is divided into three programs based on skills and experience.
 Applicants create online profiles, submitting details such as work experience, qualifications, and language proficiency.
 If you qualify, your profile is assigned a Comprehensive Ranking System (CRS) score, placing you in a pool of applicants.
 Draws are conducted twice a month, and those with the highest CRS scores are invited to apply for permanent residence.

 While a job offer in Canada is not mandatory, having one can significantly enhance your chances.
 The three programs within Express Entry are: